quic/sense/README.md

 └── project_config.json
 ```
 - Two top-level folders: one for the training data, one for the validation data.
-- One sub-folder for each class that you specify
+- One sub-folder for each class that you specify.

 #### Step 2: Data Collection